What Are Adaptogenic Herbs | Teelixir

 The health benefits associated with licorice root include:

-- Soothes the lining of the gastrointestinal tract and mucosal membranes
+- May help soothe the lining of the gastrointestinal tract and mucosal membranes

 - Improves digestion